Harry Styles' 'Watermelon Sugar' Surges to Top of Billboard Hot 100, Becoming His FirstNo 1

 Plus, Billie Eilish’s “My Future” debuts atNo 6.

-Harry Styles’ “Watermelon Sugar” takes the front runner on the Billboard Hot 100 tunes graph, becoming his very firstNo 1 on the position, as it blasts fromNo 7.
+Harry Styles’ “Watermelon Sugar” takes the front runner on the Billboard Hot 100 tracks graph, becoming his initialNo 1 on the position, as it blasts fromNo 7.

-Styles is the 2nd participant of One Direction to have actually led the Hot 100, adhering to Zayn with “Pillowtalk” in 2016.
+Styles is the 2nd participant of One Direction to have actually led the Hot 100, complying with Zayn with “Pillowtalk” in 2016.

-Plus, The Weeknd’s “Blinding Lights,” atNo 4 on the Hot 100, ratings a historical week on 2 various other graphes, as well as Billie Eilish’s “My Future” rises onto the Hot 100 atNo 6, noting her 3rd top 10 as well as highest possible launching.
+Plus, The Weeknd’s “Blinding Lights,” atNo 4 on the Hot 100, ratings a historical week on 2 various other graphes, and also Billie Eilish’s “My Future” skyrockets onto the Hot 100 atNo 6, noting her 3rd top 10 and also greatest launching.

-Let’s diminish the top 10 of the latest Hot 100, which mixes all-genre UNITED STATE streaming, radio airplay as well as sales information.
+Let’s diminish the top 10 of the most recent Hot 100, which mixes all-genre UNITED STATE streaming, radio airplay and also sales information.
 All graphes (datedAug 15) will certainly upgrade onBillboard com tomorrow (Aug 11).

 https://www.youtube.com/watch?v=E07 s5ZYygMg